revops-io/revops.js/README.md

 ## Available Callbacks
 Revops-js provides callbacks that can be used to implement custom validation or error handling.
 They are particularly useful when you need to keep branding consistent or need to integrate revops-js with an existing application.

-### onComplete
+### `onComplete`
-The `onComplete` callback is triggered when the revops-js component successfully submits its information and return the [Account Object](#Account-Object-`<PaymentMethod-account={{-...-}}-/>`) that has been created.
+This callback is triggered when the revops-js component successfully submits its information and return the [Account Object](#Account-Object-`<PaymentMethod-account={{-...-}}-/>`) that has been created.

-### onError
+### `onError`
 The `onError` callback is called when the form submission process is unsuccessful.
-These typically indicate a configuration issue or a problem with a network requests.
+This typically indicates a configuration issue or a problem with a network request.

+Also, while we don't recommend it, you can suppress the built-in validation warnings using the `showInlineError={false}` prop. *Just be careful!* Without this feedback on errors, users may become frustrated.

 __Example Error__
 ```json